-What do you need to know if a public sewer is within the boundary of your property?
+Everything you need to know if there’s a public sewer within the boundary of your property

-If there is a public sewer within the boundary of your property, it can create legal implications that the property owner will need to be aware of.
-While public sewers within a property boundary are incredibly common, it can pose challenges for homebuyers and homeowners unless they are aware of their rights and responsibilities.
+If a public sewer is within the boundary of your property, it can create legal implications that you, as the property owner, will need to be aware of.
+While public sewers within a property boundary are incredibly common, it can pose challenges if you buy or own a house with a public sewer, -unless you are fully aware of your rights and responsibilities.

 What is a public sewer?

-Almost all sewers that serve a single property but are located outside of the property boundary – or are shared by two or more properties – will be public in nature.
+Most sewers that serve a single property but are located outside its boundary, or are shared by two or more properties, are considered public.

 What is a private sewer?